the-full-stack/website/docs/bootcamp/index.md

 Here are a few of the benefits of attendance:

 - **Cloud Credits**
-    - We're partnering with compute vendors to offer free cloud credits to all attendees, including credits for [Modal](https://modal.com), [banana.dev](https://banana.dev), and [LambdaLabs GPU Cloud](lambdalabs.com/cloud).
+    - We're partnering with compute vendors to offer free cloud credits to all attendees, including credits for [Modal](https://modal.com), [banana.dev](https://banana.dev), the [LambdaLabs GPU Cloud](https://lambdalabs.com/cloud) and the [OpenAI API](https://openai.com/api/).

 - **The askFSDL Sample Project**
     - Walk through a well-documented sample project using LLM APIs and frameworks, traditional and vector databases, and user feedback ingestion
     - Use as starter code to save hours of boilerplate effort on your own project

-- **Demo Garden**
-    - Bring a demo of an LLM-powered product and get valuable feedback from fellow learners and builders
-    - Tour the demos to get inspiration for what's possible or see the next big project while it's still just a prototype

 - **Foundations of Foundation Models**
     - Learn the core concepts behind transformer architectures, self-supervised learning, and text generation